Lina Khan: Reputation and influence

 In 2018, Politico described Khan as "a leader of a new school of antitrust thought" as part of its "Politico 50" list of influential thinkers.
 New York magazine said she was "indisputably the most powerful figure in the anti-monopoly vanguard".
 She was also listed as one of Foreign Policys "Global Thinkers", Prospects "Top 50 Thinkers", Wireds WIRED25, the National Journals 50, Washingtonians list of most influential women, and Times "Next Generation Leaders".

 Khan's practices at the FTC have been met with bipartisan praise as well as some criticism.
 The Wall Street Journal published at least 124 critical pieces of Khan during her antitrust tenure.
 Ankush Khadori of New York magazine wrote in December 2023 that failed lawsuits against Meta and Microsoft led to reduced morale and high attrition among FTC employees; however, Khan has gained praise for her tactics from members of both the Democratic and Republican parties.
 In 2024 JD Vance, then a senator from Ohio and current vice president, cited Khan's campaigns against large technology companies as a success for antitrust efforts in the US, beliefs echoed by former Democratic representative David Cicilline, who expressed his confidence that Khan would ultimately prevail against large companies.
 Former colleague Matt Stoller described Khan as the best chair the FTC has ever had.

 Personal life

-Khan was born in London to Pakistani parents who immigrated to the United States in 2000.
-She is married to Shah Rukh Ali, a cardiologist at Columbia University.
+Khan is married to Shah Rukh Ali, a cardiologist at Columbia University.
 As of November 2021, the couple lived in New York City.
 In January 2023, Khan gave birth to her first child.